The Power of accounting

 Unique numerical identifiers for each account

-Date and Description
+Date & Description

 Fields for each transaction